ern2150/FVCR/broadcast-stats.md

 3/4/2021  | VHS Bubblegum Crisis
 3/4/2021  | VHS Streets of Fire
 3/4/2021  | VHS Kids in the Hall Brain Candy
+2/18/2021 | VHS Hardware Wars Special Edition (clip) 2/18/2021 | VHS Bambi Meets Godzilla & Other Weird Cartoons 2/18/2021 | VHS Thunder Ninja Kids: The Hunt for the Devil Boxer 2/18/2021 | VHS Thunder Ninja Kids in the Golden Adventure (titled on trailer as Thunder Kids~ Golden Adventure)

 Outros